minhdevtree/minecraft-panel/README.md

 ### Start the server

-Or you can use the `./start-server.sh` script to start the server in Linux.
+You can use the `./start-server.sh` script to start the server in Linux.

 Or the `./start-server.bat` script to start the server in Windows.